aputivlskiy/java-interview-exercise/README.md

   <tr>
     <td>
       <ul>
-      <li>when trying to change job application status to the value, not supported by application workflow</li>
+      <li>when trying to change job application status to the value, which is not supported by application workflow</li>
       </ul>
     </td>
   </tr>